GokulALT/ollamaChatWrapper/README.md

 # Chat Studio - Your AI Assistant powered by MCP

 This is a Next.js application built with Firebase Studio that acts as a powerful AI assistant.
-It connects to a **Model Context Protocol (MCP)** server, allowing you to chat with large language models that can be augmented with specialized tools and data sources.
-It features a clean user interface built with ShadCN UI components and Tailwind CSS.
+In Chat Studio, the AI models communicate with **Model Context Protocol (MCP)** servers, allowing them to be augmented with specialized tools and data sources.
+This turns a simple chat into a powerful, context-aware conversation.
+The application features a clean user interface built with ShadCN UI components and Tailwind CSS.

 ## The Model Context Protocol (MCP)